drkrupa/426-Final/README.md

 # 426-Final
-Final Project for Comp 426
+Final Project for Comp 426 (Web Design)

 For testing purposes, in case you are not familiar with World of Warcraft, a list of some characters to try: